Beauty 101: What’s Your Skin Tone?August 18, 2020

-Knowing your skin tone is crucial when it comes to building a collection of beauty products that fit you.
-Have you ever picked up a foundation that ended up looking too pink for your skin?
+When it comes to building a collection of beauty products that fit you, it’s essential to consider your skin tone.
+Have you ever picked up a foundation that ended up looking too pink for your complexion?
 Or maybe you’ve tried a concealer that turned out to be too yellow?
-That’s because the product didn’t match your skin’s tone or undertones.
-Not only does knowing your skin tone assist you in selecting the right makeup to complement your complexion, but it can also help you effectively protect your skin and address various issues to which you may be prone.
-To help you determine where you fall on the spectrum, ahead, we break down the basic skin tone categories for you.
+It’s likely because the product didn’t match your skin’s tone or undertones.
+Follow our guide below to determine your undertone and to discover our top product picks for your skin tone.

 How to Determine Your Skin Tone

 If You Have a Fair or Light Skin Tone

 Fair skin tones often have cool or neutral undertones.
 You are also likely prone to redness and skin conditions such as rosacea.
 Pro tip: Keep your beauty cabinet stocked with gentle moisturizers and sunscreens with a high SPF.